ISO 13485 Certification: The Foundation of Medical Device Compliance

 • Design file sampling

-• Validation sampling
+• Validation and verification review

-• Supplier file review
+• Supplier file evaluation

 • CAPA and complaint review

-How Long Does ISO 13485 Certification Take?
+How Long ISO 13485 Certification Takes

 Typical timelines: